 |Old Orchard||ME||Old Orchard Water Co.||1887||Contract June, 1887

 By the age of 25 Turner was president of three water companies in Old Orchard, Maine, Minneapolis, Kansas and Plattsmouth, Kansas, which is probably a record.
-The firm appears to have dissolved sometime in 1889, an the new partnership of B. Turner & Brother was formed later that year with Albion, his brother Job, Jr., and Botsfield Clark.
+The firm appears to have dissolved sometime in 1889, an the new partnership of A. B. Turner & Brother was formed later that year with Albion, his brother Job, Jr., and Botsfield Clark.
 The firm was heavily involved in water works bonds, and failed in 1891.
 Turner's brother Job, Jr. committed suicide in 1894 due to the stress of bill collectors, but Albion continued in business.

 |Albion B. Turner in 1891|